uc-r/uc-r.github.io/shape_transform/pipe.md

 - A [blog post](http://www.r-bloggers.com/simpler-r-coding-with-pipes-the-present-and-future-of-the-magrittr-package/) by Stefan Milton Bache regarding the past, present and future of `magrittr`
 - [`magrittr` questions](http://stackoverflow.com/questions/tagged/magrittr) on Stack Overflow
 - The [`ensurer`](https://cran.r-project.org/web/packages/ensurer/vignettes/ensurer.html) package, also written by [Stefan Milton Bache](https://twitter.com/stefanbache), provides a useful way of verifying and validating data outputs in a sequence of pipe operators.

+[^dry]: Don't repeat yourself (DRY) is a software development principle aimed at reducing repetition.
+Formulated by Andy Hunt and Dave Thomas in their book [The Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/ref=sr_1_1?s=books&ie=UTF8&qid=1456066112&sr=1-1&keywords=the+pragmatic+programmer), the DRY principle states that "every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
+This principle has been widely adopted to imply that you should not duplicate code.
+Although the principle was meant to be [far grander](http://www.artima.com/intv/dry.html) than that, there's plenty of merit behind this slight misinterpretation.